Digitalten/Simple-calculator-in-C/README.md

 # Calculator in C

-Simple calculator written in C with a menu-based interface, continuous loop, and basic error handling.
+Simple calculator written in C with a menu-based interface, continuous loop, and error handling.

 ## Features
 - Input of two numbers